Applications for Trimester 1 2023 open 1 September 2022.

 The total maximum value of this scholarship is either $17,400 or $23,200.

 You should ensure you meet all criteria before submitting your application.

 - an Australian citizen or holder of an Australian permanent humanitarian visa

-- a commencing student, enrolled full-time in the Bachelor of Science or Bachelor of Engineering degree (or a combined degree) in Trimester 1 2019
+- a commencing student, enrolled full-time in the Bachelor of Science or a Bachelor of Engineering degree (or a combined degree) in Trimester 1 2023

-- relocating from a rural or regional area of Victoria to study at the Geelong Waurn Ponds campus (located studies) OR
+- relocating from a rural or regional area of Victoria to study at Deakin University (on-campus studies) OR

-- currently residing in a rural or regional area of Victoria and studying in the Cloud campus
+- currently residing in a rural or regional area of Victoria and studying online

 - able to demonstrate financial hardship, either that you receive a means-tested Centrelink benefit or have a personal or family taxable income below $56,000, depending on independence status.

 - maintain full time enrolment and not intermit your scholarship

 - pass all enrolled units and maintain a minimum Weighted Average Mark (WAM) of 60 for the duration of your studies

 - write an introduction statement about your goals for study and what it means to receive the scholarship